 Shanghai’s world-famous skyline is dominated by the Oriental Pearl TV Tower, the Shanghai World Financial Centre (aka ‘SWFC’ or ‘the bottle opener’, the Jinmao Tower, and the stunning Shanghai Tower, Shanghai’s tallest building, measuring in 632 meters.

-Finding an apartment for rent in Shanghai can be tough if you are on your own.
+Finding a Shanghai apartment for rent can be tough if you are on your own.
 Chinese culture has a strong emphasis on owning a house as condition for a marriage.
 The rental market is therefore only a relatively small segment of the Shanghai real estate industry.
 As Shanghai is a migrant city, attracting Chinese and foreign talents alike, demand for good rental apartments is nevertheless high and attractive properties with a fair price tag rent out very fast, sometimes even within a day.
 It is therefore important to work with a good agency or agent who is always up-to-date on recent and soon-to-be available properties.

 To successfully find an apartment that you will enjoy for the whole duration of your stay in Shanghai, identifying your needs & requirements is necessary.
 Depending on your family situation, work or study place, interests, and available housing budget, different property types and locations are preferable.